How To Make Homemade Setting Spray

 What does makeup setting spray do?

-Makeup setting spray increases the lifespan of your makeup and prevents it from smudging, creasing, or fading too soon after it has been applied.
+Makeup setting spray extends the lifespan of your makeup and prevents it from smudging, creasing, or fading too soon after application.

 How should I apply makeup setting spray?